 In this analysis one should also include the very "crimes" of drug

-use, trafficing, and sale, as well as crimes caused due to the
+use, trafficking, and sale, as well as crimes caused due to the

 criminal nature of some drug dealers.
-Drug trafficing is also a
+Drug trafficking is also a

 huge source of income for Organised crime.